Allianz Arena: International tournament matches

+UEFA Champions League finals

 2006 FIFA World Cup

 The stadium was one of the venues for the 2006 FIFA World Cup.
-However, due to sponsorship contracts, the arena was called FIFA World Cup Stadium Munich during the World Cup.
+However, due to sponsorship contracts, the arena was called "FIFA World Cup Stadium Munich" during the World Cup.

 The following games were played at the stadium during the World Cup of 2006:

 UEFA Euro 2020

 UEFA Euro 2024

-The stadium will host three group stage matches, one match in the round of 16 and one semi-finals match at the UEFA Euro 2024.
+The stadium hosted four group stage matches (including the opening match), one match in the round of 16 and one semi-final match at the UEFA Euro 2024.

+2025 UEFA Nations League Finals

+During the first period of extra time of the final match, a spectator died after falling from an overhead level onto a media area below.

 Other uses

 American football

-On 9 February 2022 it was announced that the Allianz Arena will host a regular-season game between the Seattle Seahawks versus the Tampa Bay Buccaneers as part of the NFL International Series.
-The Buccaneers, who were the designated home team, defeated the Seahawks 21–16 in front of 69,811 fans in the first ever regular-season National Football League game played in Germany.
-The game was played on 13 November, after Bayern Munich hosted their final Bundesliga match before the German domestic league season breaks for the 2022 FIFA World Cup.
+On 9 February 2022, it was announced that the Allianz Arena would host a regular-season game between the Seattle Seahawks versus the Tampa Bay Buccaneers as part of the NFL International Series.
+The Buccaneers, who were the designated home team, defeated the Seahawks 21–16 in front of 69,811 fans in the first regular-season National Football League game played in Germany.
+Allianz Arena hosted its second NFL International Series regular-season game in on 10 November 2024.
+The Carolina Panthers defeated the New York Giants 20–17 in overtime in front of 70,132 fans.